Digital eye screening for people with diabetes could save hundreds of thousands of hospital appointments | NHS England

 OCT uses light waves to take more than 1,000 images of your eye, from the retina to the optic nerve to create a detailed 3D image that gives more accurate results than standard cameras.
 The scans detect changes to the eye that don’t show up in colour photography, such as a thickening of the retina.

-Mike Cypher, 56, from Cheltenham, was diagnosed with diabetes in 1980, aged 12 and has regular eye screening, he yesterday said:
+Mike Cypher, 56, from Cheltenham, was diagnosed with diabetes in 1980, aged 12 and has regular eye screening, he recently said:

 “It’s massively important that everyone offered diabetic eye screening has access to OCT technology.
 An OCT scan showed quite a major bleed in one of my eyes that could have badly affected my eyesight.
 I had laser treatment but if I hadn’t attended my routine appointments and had the treatment, my ophthalmologist told me my eyesight could have been irreparably damaged within a short space of time.
 So, if you’re offered screening, don’t hesitate to attend your appointment.
 OCT really could save your eyesight, as it’s done for me.”